ptbang/django-graphene-auth/docs/installation.md

     ---

-    Why should I want this behaivor?
+    Why should I want this behavior?

-    Intead of raising an actual error, we can handle it and return whatever make sense, e.g.:
+    Instead of raising an actual error, we can handle it and return whatever make sense, e.g.:
     ```python
       cls(success=False errors="Unauthenticated.")
     ```